robinhouston/TheySpentWhat/README.txt

 @theyspentwhat is a Twitter bot that answers queries about local government spending, using the spending data councils are now required to publish.

+See TODO.txt for a (probably partial) list of things it ought to be able to do, but can't yet.

 TWEET FORMAT